Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Random Boolean networks

-Figure~\ref{fig:k-affect-all} shows the affect of $K$ on a 13 node RBN; results are an average of one hundred runs for each value of $K$.
+Figure~\ref{fig:k-affect-all} shows the affect of $K$ on a 13 node RBN; results are an average of 100 runs for each value of $K$.
 It can be seen that the higher the value of $K$, the greater the number of states the networks will cycle through, as shown by the higher rate of change of node states.
 Further, that after an initial rapid decline in the rate of change, this value stabilises as the states fall into their respective attractors.
 In the synchronous case (Figure~\ref{fig:k-affect-synch}) when $K=2$, the number of nodes changing state converges to around 20\%, and when $K=3$ to just above 35\%; thus we can see that the ordered regime occurs when approximately 20\% or less nodes are changing state each cycle, and the chaotic regime occurring for larger rates of change.

-As noted above, traditional RBN consist of $N$ nodes updating synchronously in discrete time steps, but asynchronous versions have also been presented, after \cite{HarveyBossomaier:1997}, leading to a classification of the space of possible forms of RBN \cite{Gershenson:2002}.
-Asynchronous forms of CA have also been explored (e.g., \cite{IngersonBuvel:1984}) wherein it is often suggested that asynchrony is a more realistic underlying assumption for many natural and artificial systems since ``discrete time, synchronously updating networks are certainly not biologically defensible: in development the interactions between regulatory elements do not occur in a lock-step fashion'' \cite{Wuensche:2004}.
+As noted above, traditional RBN consist of $N$ nodes updating synchronously in discrete time steps, but asynchronous versions have also been presented, after \cite{HarveyBossomaier:1997}, leading to a classification of the space of possible forms of RBN \citep{Gershenson:2002}.
+Asynchronous forms of CA have also been explored \citep[e.g.,][]{IngersonBuvel:1984} wherein it is often suggested that asynchrony is a more realistic underlying assumption for many natural and artificial systems since ``discrete time, synchronously updating networks are certainly not biologically defensible: in development the interactions between regulatory elements do not occur in a lock-step fashion'' \citep{Wuensche:2004}.

-Asynchronous logic devices are known to have the potential to consume less power and dissipate less heat \cite{WernerAkella:1997}, which may be exploitable during efforts towards hardware implementations of such systems.
-Asynchronous logic is also known to have the potential for improved fault tolerance, particularly through delay insensitive schemes (e.g., \cite{DiLala:2007}).
-This may also prove beneficial for hardware implementations.
+\begin{sloppypar} Asynchronous logic devices are known to have the potential to consume less power and dissipate less heat \citep{WernerAkella:1997}, which may be exploitable during efforts towards hardware implementations of such systems.
+Asynchronous logic is also known to have the potential for improved fault tolerance, particularly through delay insensitive schemes \citep[e.g.,][]{DiLala:2007}.
+This may also prove beneficial for hardware implementations. \end{sloppypar}